Dharmendra-deol/Amelia-Deol/README.md

 # Amelia-Deol
-This is my first git repository.
+This is my first experience on github.
 <br>
 It will be good experience.
 <br>